joshuaxiao13/CP-Stash/AtCoder Educational DP/README.md

 }
 ```

-This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) under the Dynamic Programming section, except you need to find the maximum score of the first player, not the difference.
+**Note:** This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) under the Dynamic Programming section, except you need to find the maximum score of the first player, not the difference.
 This can be done with some math.

 ##### [Go to top of page](#atcoder-educational-dp)